Start Life With Your New Nanny

 Go through the activities that you want your nanny to do when she is a alone:

-nap routine: how many times, duration of sleep, cot bed setting, reading a story or singing before sleep, changing clothes, any duties to undertake while your baby sleeps
+nap routine: how many times, duration of sleep, cot bed setting, reading a story or singing before sleep, changing clothes, any duties to undertake while your baby or toddler sleeps

 playing: show toys, safety concerns during play, any certain activities desired, play dates, show how to collapse and set up the pushchairs, car seats and how safety gates open and close